 As a new industrial revolution wave breaks, people will have to adapt.

 But will the positives of these changes outweigh the negatives?

-Humanity is totally unprepared for this, say some.
+Humanity is unprepared for this, say some.
 The Israeli writer Yuval Noah Harari predicts that the robot revolution will create a class of almost god-like humans with immense power, while the rest of us are left with nothing to do with our time.
-There is already huge anger at wealth inequality in modern societies.
+There is already anger at wealth inequality in modern societies.
 That would only increase.

 But there would be new jobs to create and maintain this technology, argue others.
 Tabitha Goldstaub, chair of the Artificial Intelligence Council, predicts that “boring, mundane, unsafe” jobs will go, adding that “there could be some element of liberation from some of these jobs and a move towards a brighter world.”

 - Think of your dream job.
 Could a robot do it?